AaronKurian/Code_A_Pookalam24/README.md

 -  Execution Speed: You can adjust the drawing speed by modifying the speed() function.

 ## Credits
-This project was created for the Code a Pookalam Contest by FOSS MEC.
+This project was created for the Code a Pookalam Contest by FOSS MEC and TINKERHUB MEC.
 It was inspired by the traditional Pookalams designed during the Onam festival in Kerala.

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as per the license terms.